SuperDude88/TWWHD-Randomizer/README.md

 #### The Desktop Application
 To build the Desktop Application, download and install the latest version of [Qt](https://www.qt.io/download-qt-installer-oss).
 Make sure to install the correct kit for your platform.
 After opening up Qt Creator, select `Open Project` and select the `CMakeLists.txt` file in the repo root.
 When prompted to select a kit, select the one you installed earlier.
 Define `QT_GUI` in the project's CMake configuation, then press the green play button in the bottom left of the application to build and run the project.

+## Mod Compatibility
+The randomizer does not currently support other mods, and compatibility issues are beyond the scope of randomizer support.
+This includes custom player models, which are often incompatible with the randomizer, especially if they change text or other UI elements.
+If you are using any other mods and encounter an issue, try disabling those mods and test if the issue persists.

+## Item Tracking
+A tracker with accurate logic for TWWHDR is included as part of the PC application.
+No tracker is currently available on the Wii U console itself, nor is there a web tracker.
+The web tracker for the original Wind Waker Randomizer has several differences in logic and available settings, so it is not recommended for use with TWWHDR.

 ## Credits
 All of this was made possible thanks to tremendous help from [csunday95](https://github.com/csunday95) and [gymnast86](https://github.com/gymnast86), along with bugfixing assistance from the devs at [ForTheUsers](https://fortheusers.org/).
 Translations were done by azer67 (French), Cithiel (Spanish), and Nacho (Spanish).
 Much of the work here was based on the research and code already written by the [original randomizer team](https://github.com/LagoLunatic/wwrando#credits).